 The final construction activities would occur in WSZ-5 from approximately January 2029 to December 2029.
 Construction activities in WSZ-5 would involve the demolition of the existing fixed pier and platform, excavation and removal of the riprap stone at the urban beach and living shoreline, construction of the public urban beach, and installation of the living shoreline.
 Construction of the public urban beach and living shoreline would occur before construction of the fixed pier overwater walkway.
 Architectural finishes to the beach and living shoreline would then occur followed by installation of the floating dock.
+For the construction of the beach, the Project would excavate existing soil and revetment materials along the shoreline and bring the elevation down toward the water, then backfill that with sand, including imported sand, to create the beach.
+A similar process would be used for the constructed wetland, living shoreline, and oyster reef, where the areas would be excavated down and regraded to create plantable slopes.
+No dredging is proposed.

 All water-side construction would be performed using a combination of standard water and land-based equipment.
 All equipment and trucking would be staged onsite, within the perimeter of the proposed onsite construction fencing.
 Truck parking on Pacific Highway or public streets around the Project Site would not permitted, and all construction personnel parking would be accommodated on the Project Site.
-Entrance and exit points to the Project Sites would be located along Harbor Boulevard, Harbor Drive to

-Cesar Chavez Parkway to I-5 South.
+Entrance and exit points to the Project Sites would be located along Harbor Boulevard, Harbor Drive to Cesar Chavez Parkway to I-5 South.
 Some water-side equipment would be transported via boat or barge.
 Necessary construction equipment would vary between the different zones and would include, but not be limited to: